 Oswaldo ‘Paquetá’ Biography

-Paqueta was always regarded as a very strong individual in fact the only person stronger then him at the gym (according to Oswaldo himself) was Carlson who would rip a Yellow Pages book in half in a display of his grip strength on occasion.
+Paqueta was always regarded as a very strong individual in fact the only person stronger than him at the gym (according to Oswaldo himself) was Carlson who would rip up a Yellow Pages book in half in a display of his grip strength on occasion.
 Recognizing the hard man in Oswaldo, Carlson asked him to assist his classes at the Brazilian Marines Head Quarters an offer promptly accepted by Oswaldo.
-From these classes the pair would fortify their friendship.
+From these classes, the pair would fortify their friendship.

-Following Helio Gracie’s advice Paqueta started training weights differently and less often.
-Helio believed that all that weigh training was giving him the explosive strength but was taking alot of his muscle stamina away.
+Following Helio Gracie’s advice, Paqueta started training weights differently and less often.
+Helio believed that all that weight training was giving him strength but was taking a lot of his stamina away.
 The tip worked and Paqueta’s jiu jitsu improved leaps and bounds in a short amount of time.

-Though Paqueta was dedicated to Jiu Jitsu, he never slacked on his studying.
+Though Paqueta was dedicated to jiu jitsu, he never slacked on his studies.
 Having been raised in a poor family taught him that, and so he graduated as a pedagogue.
-When he married he stopped training for a while to concentrate on his pedagogue career, but his life without Jiu Jitsu didn’t last for long as he started teaching Jiu Jitsu and Judo at the FUNABEN (Fundacao Para a Infancia e Adolescencia), the same institution he worked on as a director for many years.
+When he married he stopped training for a while to concentrate on his pedagogue career, but his life without jiu jitsu didn’t last for long as he started teaching jiu jitsu and Judo at the FUNABEN (Fundacao Para a Infancia e Adolescencia), the same institution he worked on as a director for many years.

-In the late 1960’s the Jiu Jitsu Federation was created in a way to legitimize the sport, with it came the black belt rank (and all the other color schemes).
-Before the Federation was created, Instructors would bear the Blue Belt, that was the distinguishing mark.
-Paquetá never paid attention to BJJ politics and never requested his own Black Belt certificate, but in 1973 as the sport grew he saw the need to request it and so went to his old friend Carlson asking him what was needed to get that belt.
+In the late 1960s a jiu jitsu Federation was created in a way to legitimize the sport, with it came the black belt rank (and all the other color schemes).
+Before the Federation was created, Instructors would bear the blue belt while students wore white.
+Blue was the distinguishing mark.
+Paquetá never paid attention to BJJ politics and never requested his own black belt certificate, but in 1973 as the sport grew he saw the need to request it and so went to his old friend Carlson asking him what was needed to get that belt.
 Carlson didn’t think twice, having seen the friend compete and train for so many years he told Paqueta he didn’t need to do any test and awarded him the black belt.

 Around 1991 he started tapping some fights, he had always used the camera to tape events in which his friends competed but it was around this period that Carlson Gracie asked Paqueta if he could tape his students on a tournament called “Atlantico Sul” which was organized by Marcos Vinicius.
 The idea was to run over the mistakes made on the mat later.
 With time Paqueta started taping more and more events, first as a hobby and many years later it became a business for him.

-Though Paqueta received his black belt in 1973 only in 1993 did he receive his black belt certificate from the Federation.
-That caused a weird embarrassment for the federation later on as one of Oswaldo’s black belt students was to get his seventh degree (Setimo Grau) while the old master was still a mere black belt.
-This episode caused Robson Gracie (the federation’s president) to came to Paqueta to fix his status to Red Belt.
+Though Paqueta received his black belt in 1973 only in 1993 did he receive his certificate from the Federation.
+This caused a predicament for the federation at a later stage as one of Oswaldo’s black belt students earned his seventh degree (Sétimo Grau) while the old master was still a mere black belt.
+This episode caused Robson Gracie (the federation’s president) to came to Paqueta to fix his status to red belt.

-Paqueta retired from jiu jitsu and his service at FUNABEN but was always regarded as one of the wisest men in the sport.
-His insight was often requested on fighting debates both online and on TV.
-Before he passed away on August 2012, his 4500 plus fight videos collection was regarded as the biggest private collection in Brazil.
+Even after Paqueta retired from jiu jitsu and his service at FUNABEN, he was always regarded as one of the wisest men in the sport.
+His insight was often requested on competitive fighting debates both online and on TV.
+Before he passed away in August 2012, his 4500 plus fight videos collection was still regarded as the biggest private collection in the sport.